ericwangjz/Polytomo/README.md

 2. sampling
 3. polytomorun

-The `polyconfiregion` module consists of tools that contruct the polytope confidence region The `sampling` module draws confidence intervals from the polytope via sampling The `polytomorun` is the interface that reads all the input information, such as measurements POVM and respective counts, and outputs the figures of merit.
+The `polyconfiregion` module consists of tools that contruct the polytope confidence region.

+The `sampling` module draws confidence intervals from the polytope via sampling.

+The `polytomorun` is the interface that reads all the input information, such as measurements POVM and respective counts, and outputs the figures of merit.

 Prerequisites